Baiyin Nonferrous: History

+U.S. sanctions

+On 31 July 2026, the United States Department of Homeland Security announced the addition of 43 companies to the Uyghur Forced Labor Prevention Act Entity List, including Baiyin Nonferrous and its subsidiary, Xinjiang Baiyin.
+In the statement, the U.S. government believed that Baiyin Nonferrous sourcing copper and molybdenum from Xinjiang.

 Operations

 BNMC engages in the mining, refining, and trading of nonferrous metals, with operations in China and overseas.

 Domestic Operations

 Baiyin Nonferrous operates major mining and smelting facilities in Baiyin, Gansu Province, which historically served as China's primary copper production base.
 It has expanded its domestic presence to other provinces, focusing on lead, zinc, silver, and gold production.

 Africa

 BNMC has significantly expanded in Africa: